 - Allow the child to speak freely. - Remain calm and not overreact the pupil may stop talking if they feel they are upsetting their listener. - Give reassuring nods or words of comfort 'I'm so sorry this has happened', 'I want to help', 'this isn't your fault', 'you are doing the right thing in talking to me'. - Not be afraid of silences staff must remember how hard this must be for the pupil. - Under no circumstances ask investigative questions such as how many times this has happened, whether it happens to siblings too, or what does the pupil's mother think about all this. - At an appropriate time tell the pupil that in order to help them, the member of staff must pass the information on.
 Explain that you will pass the information on to one person and this is the person who is able to help them. - Not automatically offer any physical touch as comfort.
 It may be anything but comforting to a child who has been abused. - Avoid admonishing the child for not disclosing earlier.
 Saying things such as 'I do wish you had told me about this when it started' or 'I can't believe what I'm hearing' may be the staff member's way of being supportive but may be interpreted by the child to mean that they have done something wrong. - Tell the pupil what will happen next.
 The pupil may agree to go to see the designated senior person.
-Otherwise let them know that someone will come to see them before the end of the day. - Report verbally to the DSL even if the child has promised to do it by themselves. - Write up their conversation as soon as possible on the child protection incident form and hand it to the designated person. - Seek support if they feel distressed.
+Otherwise let them know that someone will come to see them before the end of the day. - Report verbally to the DSL even if the child has promised to do it by themselves. - Report the incident as soon as possible following the reporting procedures. - Seek support if they feel distressed.